cicibogaz/openfoodfacts-go/README.md

 ## About

 This library is for accessing [Open Food Facts](https://world.openfoodfacts.org/) data for food product, ingredients and nutritional data from within your go application.
-You can also get the Nutri-Score and the Eco-Score
+You can also get the Nutri-Score and the Green-Score

 Use of the Open Food Facts database is subject to the [Open Food Facts Terms of Use](https://world.openfoodfacts.org/terms-of-use), please read them before using this library in your application.